Ivri Lider: Personal life

 Lider is openly gay.
 In January 2002, Lider spoke openly about his sexual orientation in a cover-story interview to the daily newspaper Maariv, which attracted a lot of attention.
 He later said, "On a personal level, I felt complete and happy with my life and who I am, and I didn't see any reason to not talk about it.
 It seemed strange to have an interview and not to talk about it, about my boyfriend, about my life.
 On a less personal level, I felt it's kind of my obligation.
 When you're an artist and you're doing well and you're successful, you get a lot of love and appreciation and energy and good things from people, and I think you need to give it back.
 Maybe I can influence people and help younger people that struggle – help them to be able to change their views, and stuff like that."
-Lider refused to be drawn into the debate about the Jerusalem Gay Pride Parade.
+Lider refused to be drawn into the debate about the Jerusalem gay pride parade.
 He did, however, accept a booking to play at the Sydney Gay and Lesbian Mardi Gras' "Fair Day" in Camperdown, Australia on Sunday, 21 February 2010.

+In 2024 Lider was honored as one of the torchbearers in the national Israeli Independence Day ceremony.